ikem-krueger/ikem-krueger.github.io/_drafts/2022-09-19-libreelec-optimizations-for-live-tv.md

 The way the leds are configured, let you know at which state the system is.

-Boot stage 1 (Kernel): red "power on", green "writing to sd-card" Boot stage 2 (GUI): green "power on", red "writing to sd-card"
+1. Boot phase (Kernel): green "writing data", red "power on"
+2. Boot phase (GUI): green "power on", red "writing data"
-Shutdown: green/red off
+3. Shutdown: green/red off

 ### ~/.kodi/userdata/advancedsettings.xml